Annual Training on the Regulation of Energy Utilities

 To ensure a close interaction with the instructors and a personalised learning experience, this online course will have a limited number of participants.

-At the conclusion of the course in Summer 2023, we will host a 2-day residential event at the EUI premises in Florence (subject to the evolution of the epidemiological situation).
+On 4-5 July 2024, we will host a 2-day residential event at the EUI premises in Florence.
 Participants will have the opportunity to attend a series of lectures offered by leading characters of the energy sector on the hottest current policy and regulatory challenges.

 • Dates